egirna/apptuter/README.md

   <img src="https://raw.github.com/egirna/apptuter/master/artwork/apptuteremu.png" alt="Apptuter emulator screenshot"/>
 </p>

+# <a name="documentation"></a>Documentation
+*  Please visit our [Wiki section](https://github.com/egirna/apptuter/wiki) for documentation.
+*  You can download our [Getting Started](https://raw.github.com/egirna/apptuter/master/docs/getting-started.png) guide as well in PDF format.

 # <a name="support"></a>Support
 *  You may use [Repository issues section](https://github.com/egirna/apptuter/issues) for all of your queries and comments .